-In the event that a student is found to be cheating or plagiarizing, the following guidelines will apply
+In the event that a student is found to be cheating or plagiarizing, the following quidelines will apply

-• 1st Offense - telephone/in-person/email contact with parents and a written report sent to the office and a possible in-school suspension based upon the severity.

-- Students will receive a zero on the assignment/assessment.
-A review of the Turnitin protocol will be reviewed with the student in the case of plagiarism. - 2nd Offense suspension and receive a zero on the assignment or assessment.
+- 1st Offense telephone/in-person/email contact with parents and a written report sent to the office and a possible suspension based upon the severity.
+Students will receive a zero on the assignment/assessment.
+The Turnitin protocol will be reviewed with the student in the case of plagiarism. - 2nd Offense suspension and receive a zero on the assignment or assessment.
 Possible placement on a behavior/probationary contract. - 3rd Offense suspension and a failing grade will be assigned for the course, and the student will be removed from the class for the balance of the term. - 4th Offense long-term suspension from all classes for the balance of the current term and/or expulsion and/or removal from GCHS.